List of Space Runaway Ideon characters: Sheryl Formosa

 A linguistic scholar who has been investigating the Sixth Civilization on the Planet Solo.
 Sheryl's primary interest is studying the Ide, the mysterious energy source that powers both the Ideon and the Solo Ship.
 She becomes quite obsessed with it at times, which leads to conflicts between her, Bes, Cosmo, and Kasha.
 Sheryl also conflicts with Karala early on in the series.
 Nonetheless, Sheryl is a valuable crew member who is always willing to put herself in dangerous situations to find the answers to her questions.

 In the latter part of the series, Sheryl befriends Buff Clan defector Gije Zaral, who shares a similar interest in the Ide.
 The two fall in love, but Gije is killed on the planet Steckin Star in the second to last episode.
 This, combined with the murder of her younger sister, Lin, on the planet Ajian, cause Sheryl to spiral into a state of despair and alcoholism followed by psychosis.
 In order to draw out the full potential of the Ide, Sheryl carries the infant Piper Lou onto the deck of the Solo Ship while the Ideon is fighting off both the Buff Clan and a large comet.
 Sheryl, consumed by grief and vengeance, "invokes" the Ide to show its true power by putting Piper Lou in mortal danger, taunting the invisible force if its strength comes from the suffering of the innocent.
 She receives her answer when the Ideon fires its Wave Leader Gun.
 The resulting shock wave from the blast kills her instantly, hurling her shattered body into space, though Lou survives the blast.

 As she dies, Gije pulls Sheryl's spirit out of her body, reuniting them prior to the final cataclysms of Be Invoked.
 Later on, at the end of Be Invoked, both she and Gije reunite with the others.

 Hatari Naburu

 A pilot who survives the Buff Clan attack on New Lopia in the second episode and is one of the refugees who boards the Solo ship.
 Hatari becomes a subordinate and confidante of Bes, even taking control of the Solo ship's operations when Bes falls ill.

 During the final battle with the Buff Clan in Be Invoked, Hatari manages to warp the Solo ship to the Buff Clan's mothership, the Gando Rowa.
-Unfortunately, he is shot in the side of the head and chest in the crossfire between the colonists and Buff Clan troopers aboard the bridge.
+Unfortunately, he is shot in the side of the head and chest in the crossfire between the colonists and Buff Clan troopers aboard the bridge, stating he never had the chance to do anything.

 At the end of Be Invoked, his spirit reunites with Moera and Rapoh.